 Based on the 1973 film of the same name by Michael Crichton, Westworld set out to expand beyond the scope of the original work.
-The show is told through a multiple narrative framework that shifts between the perspective of several humans and human-like-androids, each of them with their own storyline, much like that other HBO hit TV show Game of Thrones.
-The series contains complicated and intertwining narratives that explore complex themes, such as consciousness and ethics and unfolds through a mixture of Western-inspired action and dramatic character evolutions.
+The show is told through multiple narrative frameworks that shift between the perspective of several humans and human-like-androids, each of them with their own storyline, much like that other HBO hit TV show Game of Thrones.
+The series contains complicated and intertwining narratives that explore complex themes, such as consciousness and ethics, and unfolds through a mixture of Western-inspired action and dramatic character evolutions.

 The Nolan attitude